blajeunesse/springboot-quotes/README.md

 2. Setup IntelliJ
 3. Setup Git Repository
 4. Setup Swagger
+5. Integrate Lombok
+6. Unit and Integration Testing (Mockito)
-5. Build docker image with the project build
+7. Build docker image with the project build
-6. Configure CI/CD Pipeline in Git
+8. Configure CI/CD Pipeline in Git
-7. Implement all the layers in the Spring Boot project (Clean Architecture ?)
+9. Implement all the layers in the Spring Boot project (Clean Architecture ?)
-8. AWS deployment ?
+10. AWS deployment ?